tlevine/dada.pink/operations.rst

     How to do various other things

 `./public-backups/ <public-backups>`_
-    How to make backups of publically released data.
+    How to make backups of publically released data

+`./filesystem/ <filesystem>`_
+    How to organize filesystems

 For Others
 -------------